itsSysTime/win10-11Upgrade/README.md

 Follow these steps to prepare **Windows 11** bootable media:
 1. Prepare your insertable media.
 Insert it into an available port meant for PNP[<sup>[abbr, 1]</sup>](^abbr-1); such as a USB port if it is a USB device.
 Make sure your insertable media's targeted partition is formatted as FAT32.
 You can format your USB in *Disk Management* or *DiskPart*
 2. Open *Disk Management* through `WIN+R > diskmgmt.msc` or Start Menu `Disk Management` and select the USB partition.
 If not already, format the partition as FAT32 with the guide.
 If the *install.wim* file in the ISO is over 4 GB, mount it to a directory or virtual drive and use *DISM* to split the file into **.swm** files.
 You can also format the USB as NTFS, however, you may need UEFI:NTFS drivers on a separate FAT32 partition (not needed on MBR systems).
-For DiskPart, you can use the commands, (QUICK format parameter is optional):
+For DiskPart, you can use the commands (QUICK format parameter is optional):

  ```Batch
    diskpart